 The Fat Lady Will Sing

-The Federalist – deliberately – did not mention “Y2K” in our pages until October of last year, when we ran a three-part series on the rationale for maintaining a prudent degree of preparedness for any unforeseen crisis.
+The Patriot Post – deliberately – did not mention “Y2K” in our pages until October of last year, when we ran a three-part series on the rationale for maintaining a prudent degree of preparedness for any unforeseen crisis.
 “Deliberate,” we say, because we closely reviewed the scope of this problem – and its solutions.
 We told our readers in Part 1 of that series: “Our Editorial Board has concluded for the last year…that the ‘facts’ being cited as predictors for the shutdown of the western world after New Year’s Eve were about 10% substance and 90% fragrance.”
 (That 10% constituted what we estimated were the Y2K unknowns affecting foreign financial markets and, thus, potentially U.S. equity markets.)

 We watched with dismay, though, as some Internet and print media pages deluged their readers with projections of chaos and mayhem and conspiracy – all the while selling survival products and promoting the “bunker mentality.”
 One of our colleagues chastised his Christian brothers, asking them what were they planning to do when the poor arrived at their bunkers hungry for food – “shoot them”?